andyfangaf/shopify-desktop/README.md

+## Disclaimer
+This was built before the official Shopify desktop app.
+It was built as part of my internship application, shortly after I dropped out of high school and found myself looking for work.

+I hacked this together quickly so don't judge. :P

 # Shopify Desktop
 A concept intended to make theme editing intuitive and productive without sacrificing utility.
 [You can read the making of Shopify Desktop on Medium.](https://medium.com/@AndyF/an-intuitive-design-workflow-with-shopify-desktop-e48d8ebc5536)